He Couldn’t Find An Honest Politician In Mexico’s Election. So He Made One Up.

-MEXICO CITY — Mexicans, you’ve been warned: if Sergio Arau becomes president, he will steal as much as he can.
+MEXICO CITY — Mexicans, you’ve been warned: If Sergio Arau becomes president, he will steal as much as he can.
 He’ll negotiate with criminal organizations — for lower drug prices and “Cinco de Mayo” specials.
 And he has promised to kill two people per day.

 “I’m the most honest candidate.
 I’m very corrupt,” Arau says in one of his campaign spots, grinning straight into the camera.